 While it is preferable to use the earliest endpoints compatible with the scientific requirements of each study, there are studies that require moribundity or mortality as an endpoint.
 The moribund condition is defined as a clinically irreversible condition leading inevitably to death.
+Commonly used signs of moribundity include, but are not limited to: a) lack of responsiveness to manual stimulation; b) immobility; and/or c) an inability to eat or drink.
 In these studies, animals are permitted to die or become moribund, as a result of experimental procedures.
 In some cases, pain relieving measures are not used because such measures may compromise the experimental integrity of the study.
 Examples of research proposals that may have death or moribundity as an endpoint include: infectious disease studies, drug and toxicity studies, and cancer research.
 The following guidelines are suggested to assist the Animal Care and Use Committees in reviewing proposals with death or moribundity as endpoints.